bubsler807/site/content/Blog/thomas pynchon m&d vs v..md

 ------
 ### **The Man / Beast Dichotomy**

+> he smoaks that the Learnèd English D.,— or Fang, as now he apparently wishes to be known,— in introducing them thus, is pursuing an entirely personal End.

+Fang functions as a mirror of ploy in V. Ploy as in plot.
+Fang is plotting.

-Ploy (the man) becomes "beastlike", having his teeth pulled out and replaced with metal fangs, he embodies the grotesque, a human sliding toward bestiality., versus Fang as a beast becoming not only manlike, but a gentleman.
+Ploy becomes "beastlike", having his teeth pulled out and replaced with metal fangs, he embodies the grotesque, a human sliding toward bestiality., versus Fang as a beast becoming not only manlike, but a gentleman.
 This reversal inverts the human-monster dynamic in V., and gives us an ironic enlightenment fable.

-The L.E.D (Learned English Dog) is probably called such because he is partly mechanical.
+The L.E.D (Learned English Dog) is probably called such because he is partly technological.
 Thus we get a natural / artificial dichotomy.

 Note that Fang is only suddenly called Fang right before his repressed bloodlust returns.